MassAtLeeds/MassAtLeeds.github.io/_posts/2014-04-11-publishing-with-gitHub-pages.md

 ## Creating the online repository

-GitHub is mostly accessed through the secure https:// hypertext address protocol, which is encrypted.
-However, when you put content into a special place in GitHub, it is served via the unencrypted and much more accessible http:// protocal.
+GitHub is mostly accessed through the secure https:// hypertext transfer protocol, which is encrypted.
+However, when you put content into a special place in GitHub, it is served via the unencrypted and much more accessible http:// protocol.

 ### username.github.io